-Budgeted cost: £68000
+Budgeted cost: £62000

-Activity Evidence that supports this approach Challenge number(s) addressed Training for staff and use of WellComm programme to identify speech and language needs of EYFS pupils, to help develop oral language skills through targeted interventions. £695 Oral language interventions can be used to provide additional support to pupils who are behind their peers in oral language development (targeted support to help pupils catch up with their peers) Oral Language Interventions EEF 1, 3 Tutor employed through school led tutoring (including recovery curriculum funding) for three days per week to work on reading, writing Small group tuition: Small group tuition approaches can support pupils to make effective progress by providing intensive, targeted academic support to those 4 and maths interventions, primarily with small groups of disadvantaged Y6 pupils. identified as having low prior attainment or at risk of falling behind.
-Small Group Tuition EEF Additional phonics sessions for disadvantaged pupils needing further support.
-TA's coached and trained to deliver small group support. £7450 Targeted deployment where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact.
-Teaching Assistant Interventions EEF Improving Literacy in KS1 2, 4 Training and resources for TA's involved in running nurture groups, Rainbows, Forest Schools and SALT groups.
-5 Additional TA employed in Y3 class to support with high range of needs. £20000 3, 4 Support and monitoring of QFT for SEND pupils by SENCO and advisor. £19200 Ensure all pupils have access to high quality teaching / work effectively with teaching assistants.
-SEN in Mainstream Schools - Summary of Recommendations 3
+Activity Evidence that supports this approach Challenge number(s) addressed addressed

+Training for staff and use of WellComm programme to identify speech and language needs of EYFS pupils, to help develop oral language skills through targeted interventions. £695 Oral language interventions can be used to provide additional support to pupils who are behind their peers in oral language development (targeted support to help pupils catch up with their peers) Oral Language Interventions EEF 1, 3 Tutor to be employed through school led tutoring (including recovery curriculum funding) to work on reading, writing and maths interventions, primarily with small groups of disadvantaged Y6 pupils. £10000 Small group tuition: Small group tuition approaches can support pupils to make effective progress by providing intensive, targeted academic support to those identified as having low prior attainment or at risk of falling behind.
+Small Group Tuition EEF 4 Additional phonics sessions for disadvantaged pupils needing further support.
+TA's coached and trained to deliver small group support. £2800 Targeted deployment where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact.
+Teaching Assistant Interventions EEF Improving Literacy in KS1 2, 4 Training and resources for TA's involved in running nurture groups, Rainbows, Forest Schools and SALT groups. £2000 5 Additional TA employed in Y4 class to support with high range of needs. £20000 3, 4 Support and monitoring of QFT for SEND pupils by SENCO and advisor. £23500 + £2000 Ensure all pupils have access to high quality teaching / work effectively with teaching assistants.
+SEN in Mainstream Schools - Summary of Recommendations £1000 contingency for further tutoring 3